rackerlabs/technical-blog/_posts/2020-02-27-which-departments-should-be-involved-in-setting-up-marketing-cloud-and-why.md

 - password policies are consistent with your company’s policy.
 - your internal IP is whitelisted (preventing the continuous need for verification codes).

-A strong partnership with your IT organization helps ensure you have the right data to leverage for triggered sends, personalization, and segmentation.
+A strong partnership with your IT organization helps ensure you can leverage data for triggered sends, personalization, and segmentation.
 It's important to not overlook how access to the right data can help you send hyper-personalized emails and work towards your goals.

 ### Leadership

 Your leadership team plays a critical role in setting up any new technology like Marketing Cloud.
 Gaps in leadership support impacts effective communication and limits the success of your implementation.